Sumitkmgr/GraphQL/README.md

       The payload (id name): the client-requested field(s).

-  2. Arguments: GraphQL queries allow us to pass in arguments into query fields and nested query objects.
+  2. Arguments: GraphQL queries allow us to pass arguments into query fields and nested query objects.
 We can pass arguments to every field and every nested object in our query.

                              {